2lian/asyncio-for-robotics/README.md

 ### Conclusion
 - If you’re using the MultiThreaded executor: Stop it, get some help.
 - Never run ROS 2 Python above 1 kHz (and realistically, not above 100 Hz).
-- Asyncio for Robotics adds ~0.1 ms overhead to ROS 2 pub or sub: negligible compared to the above, plus ROS' native 0.1 ms overhead.
+- Asyncio for Robotics adds ~0.1 ms overhead to a ROS pub+sup operation: negligible compared to the above, plus ROS' native 0.1 ms overhead.
 - Zenoh benchmarks show this is not `asyncio` being slow: the bottleneck is ROS 2’s executor and its Python interface.
 Getting data in/out the ROS executor takes ~0.1 ms.
-- With `asyncio` (and `uvloop`), callbacks and task scheduling could be **much faster** than ROS 2’s scheduler.
+- With `asyncio` (and `uvloop`), callbacks and task scheduling can be **much faster** than ROS 2’s scheduler.